PaulBerger56/Avengers-Spring2023/IslandOdyssey/README.txt

 <northExit>
 A int variable where it detects in which ever room where the next room will be when the player moves north.
-If the value of the exit is 0 it means that exit is a dead end and will keep the player in the same room.
+If the value of the exit is 99 it means that exit is a dead end and will keep the player in the same room.

 <eastExit>
 A int variable where it detects in which ever room where the next room will be when the player moves east.
-If the value of the exit is 0 it means that exit is a dead end and will keep the player in the same room.
+If the value of the exit is 99 it means that exit is a dead end and will keep the player in the same room.

 <southExit>
 A int variable where it detects in which ever room where the next room will be when the player moves south.
-If the value of the exit is 0 it means that exit is a dead end and will keep the player in the same room.
+If the value of the exit is 99 it means that exit is a dead end and will keep the player in the same room.

 <westExit>
 A int variable where it detects in which ever room where the next room will be when the player moves south.
-If the value of the exit is 0 it means that exit is a dead end and will keep the player in the same room.
+If the value of the exit is 99 it means that exit is a dead end and will keep the player in the same room.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ItemFile.txt
 This text file keeps all information about the different items that are present in the game.
 There's four different types of items which are interactable, consumable, combatItem, and collectible.
 Interactable, combatItem, and collectible have 4 variables to be parsed, while consumable has 5.

 Interactable: An interactable item is one where the player can put input to have a specific command.
-There's only one item like this it's phone, and it's there to finish the game.
-Format for this item is <type>~<name>~<description>~<roomNumber>.
+There's only one item like this it's phone, and it is used to beat the game.
+Interactable Format: <type>~<name>~<description>~<roomNumber>

-CombatItem: These are items specifically used when the player is in a battle with a monster.
-Most of them will be a monster's weakness which will kill it instantly.
-Format for this item is <type>~<name>~<description>~<roomNumber>.
+CombatItem: These items are specifically used when the player is in a battle with a monster.
+If the monster currently in combat is weak to this item, it will be defeated immediately upon use.
+Combat
-Collectible: Items in which there are multiple of them of the same item which leads for a specific purpose within the game.
-In the game the collectible items are the phone numbers which will be used once the player encounters the phone.
-Format for this item is <type>~<name>~<description>~<roomNumber>.
-Consumable: Consumable items are one's where there is immediate effect once the player uses it.
-Like the coconut item will increase a player's health by 100 health points.
-Format for this item is <type>~<name>~<description>~<roomNumber>~<healthPoints>.
+            Items can be used infinite times and will not be deleted upon use.
+CombatItem Format: <type>~<name>~<description>~<roomNumber>

+Collectible: There will be multiple instances of this item inside the game.
+They will each contain one number which when combined create the pin that will need to be used on the phone to beat the game.
+Collectible Format: <type>~<name>~<description>~<roomNumber>

+Consumable: Consumable items can be used to add health points to the player's current health.
+Will be destroyed after a single use.
+<type>~<name>~<description>~<roomNumber>~<healthPoints>

 <type>
-This is an item object variable to help separate which type of item will be implemented in the game.
+A string that is used to let the filereader know which Item type to create.
+The data will be passed to the appropriate constructor based on the type.

 <name>
 A string variable of the name of the item.
-Will be printed out when player enter explore in any room.

 <description>
 A string variable that contains the description of item only if in inventory and player hits "inspect" said item.